phaserjs/phaser/README.md

 * Once per frame calling for rendering and tweening to keep things as smooth as possible
 * Calculates a `suggestedFps` value (in multiples of 5 fps) based on a 2 second average of actual elapsed time values in the `Time.update` method.
 This is recalculated every 2 seconds so it could be used on a level-by-level basis if a game varies dramatically.
 I.e. if the fps rate consistently drops, you can adjust your game effects accordingly.
 * Game loop now tries to "catch up" frames if it is falling behind by iterating the logic update.
 This will help if the logic is occasionally causing things to run too slow, or if the renderer occasionally pushes the combined frame time over the FPS time.
 It's not a band-aid for a game that floods a low powered device however, so you still need to code accordingly.
 But it should help capture issues such as gc spikes or temporarily overloaded CPUs.
-* It now detects 'spiralling' which happens if a lot of frames are pushed out in succession meaning the CPU can never "catch up".
+* It now detects 'spiraling' which happens if a lot of frames are pushed out in succession meaning the CPU can never "catch up".
 It skips frames instead of trying to catch them up in this case.
 Note: the time value passed to the logic update functions is always constant regardless of these shenanigans.
 * Signals to the game program if there is a problem which might be fixed by lowering the desiredFps
 * Time.desiredFps is the new desired frame rate for your game.
 * Time.suggestedFps is the suggested frame rate for the game based on system load.